Afghanistan - Is it really a graveyard of empires?

 Tale of the starvation and stubbornness – Siege of Leningrad (1941-1944)

-Introduction When Nazi Germany decided to attack the Soviet Union, the infamous operation Barbarossa, city of Leningrad (modern St. Petersburg) became one of three main targets of the offensive.
+When Nazi Germany decided to attack the Soviet Union, the infamous operation Barbarossa, city of Leningrad (modern St. Petersburg) became one of three main targets of the offensive.
 It was an industrial hub, the base of the Soviet Baltic fleet, and held ideological and political importance as the birthplace of the revolution and former capital.
 However, the main goal set by Hitler wasn’t capturing the city, but rather destroying it along with its population.
+Thus, the stage was set for one of the deadliest clashes of World War II.

 Establishing post-war Yugoslavia